Jesus saves Christmas, part 2: Saving us from guilt-driven giving

 You’ve probably been inundated with emails, direct mails, tweets, and Facebook updates asking you to help someone in need or to help a ministry finish strong.
 Or maybe you’re like me, and you can’t even go to the store without being asked to contribute a little something.
 Whether I’m buying a book, a toy for one of the kids, groceries—even coffee—it’s always the same question: “Would you like to make a donation along with your purchase?”

 Now, I don’t have a problem with these things necessarily.
-After all, I’ve spent years working at a Christian charity, so chances are (at least if you’re in Canada), you may have received something I was involved with in the mail.
+I spent more than 10 years working at Christian charities and non-profits, so chances are you have received something I was involved with at some point.
 I know the importance of giving, and I know that there’s something about Christmas that makes us all a little freer with our finances—we’re more willing to be generous at this time of year.

 But when you’re inundated with message after message, request after request, there’s also a subtle pressure, isn’t there?